 The Employee Share Option Plan also generally sets out how to grant an option.
 And, how to exercise an option granted.
 As well as what happens when the option holder leaves the company or dies.

-The Employee Share Option Plan must be formally adopted by a Shareholders’ Resolution to Adopt Share Option Plan or a Directors’ Resolution to Adopt Share Option Plan.
+The Employee Share Option Plan must be formally adopted by a Shareholders’ Resolution to Adopt the Share Option Plan or a Directors’ Resolution to Adopt the Share Option Plan.

-Step 3) How to grant employee share options?
+Step 3) How to grant employees share options?

 Basically, following the adoption of the Share Option Plan, the company may now grant options to individuals by issuing Option Certificates.
 The company must legally to issue an “Option Certificate”, which sets out the terms and conditions of the ESOP.